aframevr/aframe/docs/guide/building-an-advanced-scene.md

 Now our links are no longer overlapping without us having to calculate and fiddle with positions.

-### Event Set Component
+### Event-Set Component

 Lastly, we'll add some visual feedback to our links.
 We want them to scale up and scale back when they are hovered or clicked.
 This involves writing an event listener to do `setAttribute`s on the [scale component][scale] in response to [cursor events][cursor-events].
-This is a fairly common pattern so there is a [event set component][event-set] that does `setAttribute` in response to events.
+This is a fairly common pattern so there is an [event-set component][event-set] that does `setAttribute` in response to events.

-The event set component defines a unique syntax to be able to define multiple event handlers.
-Wheres single-property component data represents a value, and multi-property component data represents an object, the event set component is comma-separated and represents an array of objects.
+The event-set component defines a unique syntax to be able to define multiple event handlers.
+Whereas single-property component data represents a value, and multi-property component data represents an object, the event-set component's value is comma-separated and represents an array of objects.

-Let's attach event setters on our links to scale them up when they are gazed over, scale them down as they are being clicked, and scale them back when they are no longer gazed upon.
-We are mimicking CSS hover states from the 2D web.
+Let's attach event listeners on our links to scale them up when they are gazed over, scale them down as they are being clicked, and scale them back when they are no longer gazed upon.
+We are mimicking CSS hover states.
 We can specify event names with `_event` properties, and the rest of the properties define the `setAttibute` calls:

 ```html
 <a-assets>